jhu-dvrk/dvrk-readthedocs/docs/pages/development/frames/arm.rst

 pointing up, X to the left and Y towards the user.
 But the ISI convention expects that X points to the left when viewed from the stereo display, Y should point up and Z away from the user.
-Furthermore the ISI convention places the origin in the middle of the stereo display (i.e. between the operator's eyes).
-In practice MTMs are always mounted rigidly to a frame so we need to apply a constant rotation and translation to match the ISI convention.
-The two masters are also mounted apart from each other so there is also a positive X translation for MTML and a negative X translation for MTMR.
+Furthermore, the ISI convention places the origin in the middle of the stereo display (i.e. between the operator's eyes).
+In practice MTMs are always mounted rigidly to a frame, so we need to apply a constant rotation and translation to match the ISI convention.
+The two masters are also mounted apart from each other, so there is also a positive X translation for MTML and a negative X translation for MTMR.
 The change of reference frame should be defined using the ``base-frame`` in the console configuration file (see